laysakura/PartialCsvParser/README.md

 - **Single-header library**.
     - Just copy [PartialCsvParser.hpp](./include/PartialCsvParser.hpp) into your project and include it.
+    - You can freely add the header file to your repository, and even modify it.
+        - I appreciate your pull requests if you make some improvements :)

 - Simple interface working with STL (Standard Template Library).